jhoward321/PythonP2PBotnet/README.md

 ```
 python botnet.py [bootstrap ip][bootstrap port][botnet port]
 ```
 At this point you should have 3 different windows open.
+From the commander window, you have the option to type in commands for the various modules that are included.

+Examples:

 In addition to the above components, there are several example modules that can be executed by the botnet such as a ddos attack module, a keylogger module, and a bitcoin mining module.
 Additional modules could easily be added.